rsyslog/rsyslog/source/configuration/modules/imtcp.rst

    "binary", "off", "no", "``$InputTCPServerDisableLFDelimiter``"

-Industry-strandard plain text tcp syslog uses the LF to delimit syslog frames.
+Industry-standard plain text tcp syslog uses the LF to delimit syslog frames.
 However, some users brought up the case that it may be useful to define a different delimiter and totally disable LF as a delimiter (the use case named were multi-line messages).
 This mode is